padamson/seamless/README.md

 Seamlessly develop Chapel code.
-Requirements, documentation, source code, and a test suite are all contained in your LaTeX document.
+Requirements, documentation, source code, and test suite are all contained in your LaTeX document.
 Encourages good software engineering practices, including a test-driven development approach.